|

 How Much Does It Cost To Make This Homemade Eye Cream?

-If you don’t have any of the ingredients on hand then your initial investment in the ingredients of course will be a lot more money.
+If you don’t have any of the ingredients on hand, then your initial investment in the ingredients will be a lot more money.
 But keep in mind that you are using very little of each ingredient.

-To figure out the actual cost of this DIY eye cream I first figured out the number of teaspoons that were in each ingredient and divided the price of the ingredients by the number of teaspoons of product it contained.
+To determine the actual cost of this DIY eye cream, I first figured out the number of teaspoons in each ingredient and divided the price of the ingredients by the number of teaspoons of product it contained.

-Since I only used 1 teaspoon in this recipe that means the total cost of the carrot seed oil for this recipe is $.70.
+Since I only used one teaspoon in this recipe, that means the total cost of the carrot seed oil for this recipe is $.70.
 I hope that makes sense.

 The complete cost breakdown is below.

-So I’m pretty excited about that because I really love this eye cream and find no good reason to go back to using the store-bought one.
+So I’m pretty excited about that because I love this eye cream and find no good reason to return to using the store-bought one.

 I love it when I can ditch the toxins and save money!